Close Menu

 The articles of association is a legal document that acts as your company’s internal rulebook.
 Think of it like an operating manual for your business.
 It’s just as a smartphone comes with instructions on how to use its features, the AOA tells everyone in your company how things should work internally.

-If your company were a residential society, the MOA would be the legal document that establishes the society’s existence and purpose, while the articles of association would be the society’s by-laws that explain rules like “visitors must register at the gate” or “common area bookings require 48 hours notice.”
+For example, if your company were a residential society, the MOA would be the legal document that establishes the society’s existence and defines its core purpose.
+On the other hand, the Articles of Association would function as the society’s by-laws.
+In other words, they explain operational rules such as “visitors must register at the gate” or “common area bookings require 48 hours’ notice.”

 Key Characteristics: